TC2005B/Game-Design/Game_Design_Document.md

 ## Style Attributes

+The colors will try to be representative of IT stereotypes such as green, blue, etc that will resemble components of a PC.
 What kinds of colors will you be using?
 Do you have a limited palette to work with?
 A post-processed HSV map/image?
 Consistency is key for immersion.

 What kind of graphic style are you going for?
 Cartoony?
 Pixel-y?
 Cute?
 How, specifically?
 Solid, thick outlines with flat hues?
 Non-black outlines with limited tints/shades?
 Emphasize smooth curvatures over sharp angles?
 Describe a set of general rules depicting your style here.